1993 Football League Second Division play-off final: Background

 This was West Bromwich Albion's first attempt to be promoted via the play-offs.
-Port Vale had won promotion through the third tier play-offs after winning the 1989 play-off final.
+Port Vale won promotion through the third-tier play-offs after winning the 1989 play-off final.
 West Bromwich Albion had scored 88 goals in the 1992–93 season, more than any other team in the Second Division; 30 of these goals came from the division's top scorer Bob Taylor.
 West Bromwich Albion had dropped into the third tier of the English Football League for the first time in their history in 1991 and recorded their lowest ever finish of seventh in the third tier in the 1991–92 season.
 Port Vale had been relegated out of the second tier in 1992 and were looking for an immediate return.
-In the two league matches played between the clubs during the regular season, Port Vale won both matches: 1–0 away in October 1992 and 2–1 at home the following February.
+In the two league matches played between the clubs during the regular season, Port Vale won 1–0 away in October 1992 and 2–1 at home the following February.
 The referee for the match was Roger Milford, representing the Gloucestershire County Football Association, who was described as "the players' friend" as he was yet to send a player off in the 1992–93 season.
 Port Vale team coach driver David Durber sat on the squad bench for the match as manager John Rudge had run out of his allocated tickets.
 Port Vale took 11,000 supporters to Wembley, who were heavily outnumbered by the 42,300 West Bromwich Albion supporters.